 Even though people love us, sometimes they can’t be there in the ways we need and deserve.
 Grief is a challenging topic for a lot of people.
 Our loved ones may have a hard time seeing us in pain.
 They may want to take away our pain as soon as possible.

-This is where grief counseling fits in.
+This is where grief and bereavement counseling fit in.
 Your therapy session is a place where you can…

-- Discover what the loss means to you
+- Discover and share what the loss means to you

 - Receive support to figure out the new road ahead

-We have all been experiencing grief and loss in one way or another since the pandemic began.
+We have all experienced grief and loss in one way or another since the pandemic began.

 This loss can be from: